-Croatia: Gov of Croatia launched arbitration with MOL24.
-January 2014. / SEE Energy News
+Croatia: Gov of Croatia launched arbitration with MOL, SEE Energy News

 Croatia has reportedly lost around 131 MEUR paying the MOL expensive gas